Friday Night Easy Dinners: A White Pizza RecipeAdd to Recipe Box

 I decided to write a few posts about Friday night quick and easy dinner recipes, and this is the second “installment”.
 (Look here for last week’s stuffed baked potatoes recipe).

 Friday nights are not great cooking nights for me.
 I am not totally sure why.
 I think it’s partly because I am just tired by Friday night.
-Maybe too because we work so much during the week, not doing much cooking on a Friday night is just a treat, a great start to the weekend.
+Maybe too because we work so much during the week, not cooking on a Friday night is just a treat, a great start to the weekend.
 Either way, I have a few longstanding favorites that I make often on a Friday night.
 One of them is white pizza.

 I grew up in a 1/2 Italian household, so spaghetti was a more than weekly dinner.
 I loved it, still do.
 My mother made fantastic pasta sauce.
 But I think all those dinners of tomato sauce on pasta made me a bit tired of red sauce.
 I don’t always want to eat it, although I still may want the pasta or pizza experience.
 Hence white pizza – pizza without the red sauce, or any sauce for that matter.